mason today

 Mason residents and businesses have access to several airports.
 The Cincinnati/Northern Kentucky International Airport in northern Kentucky is about forty-five minutes from Mason via two interstate routes.
 Major and commuter airlines provide non-stop or direct service to cities in the United States, Canada, and Europe.
 Dayton Airport in Ohio is also about forty-five minutes away, and Port Columbus is about 90 minutes away.
 Private airports in Cincinnati (Lunken Field) and Warren County are nearby.

-Mason’s business facilities employ more people than live in the city.
-Three of the 10 largest employers in Warren County are located in Mason.
-Mason’s fifteen largest employers provide work for more than 9,000 persons and generate more than $5.3 million annually in income tax revenue.
+Mason’s business facilities employ more people than what reside in the city.
+Three of the 10 largest employers in Warren County are in Mason.
+Mason’s fifteen largest employers provide work for more than 9,000 people and generate more than $5.3 million annually in income tax revenue.

 Mason is…more than you imagine!